propeller-columbus/reference-docs/docs/guides/gcc.md

 {:toc}

 ## Main power-on checklist:
-- Laser key is turned off
+- Laser power key is turned off (counter-clockwise)
 - Work bed is clear
 - Engraver is connected to computer
 - Door is closed